compsocialscience/summer-institute/2019/istanbul/index.md

 Because we are committed to open and reproducible research, all materials created by faculty and students for the Summer Institute will be released open source.

 See [details for applications](/2019/istanbul/apply) and apply by February 19th.

+The Summer Institute in Computational Social Science is funded in part by grants from the Russell Sage Foundation and the Alfred P. Sloan Foundation.